Gianni Versace’s Exotic South Beach Life, Murder, Plus Andrew Cunanan’s Dessert Fave On ‘Dateline NBC’

 Sunny Sweet South Beach

 South Beach is a colorful place brimming with people from all walks of life.
 Its exotic foods and expensive lifestyles are a major attraction for the rich and famous.
 No doubt all of those qualities drew Gianni Versace to South Beach.
 He loved it with all of his heart and soul.
-However, his story came to a tragic end in 1997 after a fatal encounter with Andrew Cunanan, a crazed homosexual man who was on a killing spree that left four other people dead.
+However, his story came to a tragic end in 1997 after a fatal encounter with Andrew Cunanan, the crazed homosexual man who was on a killing spree, left four other people dead.

 He Wanted To Be Rich And Famous, Instead, He Became Infamous